behaviorism/manga-multiplayer/README.md

 - Electron based (TypeScript, React and Tailwind CSS)
 - Doesn't require a server (relies on [localtunnel](https://github.com/localtunnel/localtunnel/) instead)
 - Uses a host and clients system that connect via a websocket clients to the host, who will be selecting the manga to be read
-- Mangas are imported and sourced from websites via scraping
+- Manga are imported and sourced from websites via scraping
-- Currently supports [Manganato](https://manganato.com/) imported mangas
+- Currently supports [Manganato](https://manganato.com/) imported manga
 - 99% of styling was taken from [Flowbite](https://flowbite.com/)